Megan Rapinoe gets triumphant send-off as United States beats South Africa 2-0

 Rapinoe, who came out publicly in 2012 and got engaged to basketball star Sue Bird in 2020, is outspoken about LGBTQ issues, including transgender rights.
 In 2022, President Joe Biden made her the first soccer player awarded the Presidential Medal of Freedom, the nation’s highest civilian honor.

 She showed solidarity with former San Francisco 49ers quarterback Colin Kaepernick in the fight for racial equity by kneeling during the national anthem.
-U.S. Soccer responded by implementing a rule that players must stand for anthems that was rescinded in 2021.
+And when she looks in the stands these days, she said she sees a more diverse crowd than when she started.

+“It’s a really beautiful thing to look out and see little Black girls and little trans kids and boys with our jerseys on,” Rapinoe said.
+“I think that’s something that all of us are really proud of and all of us — especially in our generation — know the impact that we’ve made.
+And we know that it’s a lot different now than when we started.”

 AP soccer: https://apnews.com/hub/Soccer